AlexPinecone/AlexPinecone/README.md

 # Summary

-Junior Software Developer & Intelligent Systems Engineer with a strong foundation in full-stack development and automated systems.
-I specialize in building scalable applications using JavaScript (React/Next.js), C#, and Node.js.
+Software Developer with a strong foundation in full-stack and game development.
+I build scalable applications using C# and React.

 # Skills